Quality Software Solutions

 Splitting the Hex Editor Window

-The Hex Editor Window can be split into two different regions by clicking the small button above the horizontal scroll bar (see the diagram above), and dragging the mouse down.
+The Hex Editor Window can be split into two different regions by clicking the small button above the horizontal scroll bar (see the diagram above) and dragging the mouse down.
 After releasing the mouse, the window will be split into a top and a bottom area (see the diagram below).
 This feature is useful if you are editing two different areas of the file at the same time.
-Press the Tab or Shift-Tab keys to move the cursor between the different areas.
+Press the Tab or Shift-Tab keys to move the caret between the different areas.
 Move the mouse over the line separating the areas and click and drag the line up or down to resize the areas (the mouse cursor should change to an up-down arrow).
 Double-click on the separating line to remove the separator and return to having just one area.
 The Hex Editor Window can also be split or un-split by clicking the 'Window > Split Window' menu option.

 Template Results